zx-joe/Data-Story-for-ADA/_posts/2018-12-14-descriptive.md

 To make a hit movie,various features are deserved for detailed analysis, both numerical and nonnumerical values.
 In this part, our aim is to get intuitive relations between Amazon rating and each potential feature.

 ### Relation between Amazon Rating and Genres
 When making movies, in addition to simple numbers like budget and revenue, nonnumerical values are also informative, for example, the genres of movies.
 In typical years , specific genres of movie tend to lead a fashion, and greatly affect the review, rating and other forms of evaluations towards a film.
-As master students in area of science and technology, interesting science fiction movies will always attract us, but we won't have a chance to make a review on romance movie since we only fall in love with computers.
+As master students in area of science and technology, interesting science fiction movies will always attract us, but we won't have a chance to make a review on romance movie since computer is all we love.

 <iframe src="https://plot.ly/~zx_haowan/10/evoluation-of-genres-through-years/" width="100%" height="400px"></iframe>